ekomsSavior/openCLAW_setup/README.md

 You are building a penetration testing and offensive coding master.

-CRITICAL: You said your Zima Board has multiple OS options.
-DO NOT use Windows 11 for this.
-DO NOT use a dual-boot setup.
-You must use a Debian-based Linux distribution (Ubuntu, Debian, Kali Linux) as the base OS on the Zima Board.
-Docker runs natively on Linux.

 Step 1: Prepare Your Zima Board's Operating System

 SSH into your Zima Board or open a terminal directly on it.

 First, update everything.

 sudo apt update && sudo apt upgrade -y